Blade (soundtrack)

 Blade: Music from and Inspired by the Motion Picture is the soundtrack to Stephen Norrington's 1998 film Blade.
 It was released on August 25, 1998, through TVT Soundtrax/Epic Records, and featured a wide range of musical genres including hip hop, techno, electronic and alternative rock.

-The album managed to make it to #36 on the Billboard 200 in the United States and #16 on the Top 100 Albums in Germany.
+The album reached #36 on the Billboard 200 in the United States and #16 on the Top 100 Albums in Germany.
 It spawned four singles: "Wrek Tha Discotek", "Reservations", "Deadly Zone" and "1/2 & 1/2".
 "Wrek Tha Discotek" peaked at #42 on the Hot Dance Music/Club Play chart in the US.
 The album was certified Gold by the Recording Industry Association of America on May 19, 1999, for sales of over 500,000 copies.